-July 2021
+August 2021

 Abstract.
-The COVID-19 impacted the teaching; indeed, both schools and universities had to shift from face-to-face to distance teaching organizing on-line lectures.
+The COVID-19 impacted on teaching worldwide; indeed, both schools and universities had to shift from face-to-face to distance teaching organizing on-line lectures.
 Thanks to easily accessible materials, smartphones physics apps, on-line tools and devices, it's possible to perform laboratory practice even in this period.
 In this paper, a method to measure the gravitational acceleration by oscillation of a simple pendulum, using Arduino board, is presented.